schmidward/website-dev-space/README.md

 I want to develope individual pages for each of the articles listed in on `/mywork`.
 This will include styling and formatting for a headeline, description (dek), body content.
 The challenge is that _some_ of the articles listed also have an audio component and I will need to investigate how to best handle that with Svelte.

+I have to think also about how to create the paths to these individual articles and a way to make it a template that's driven by code blocks to self-populate.
+Luckily, Svelte is super simple in defining routes/paths compared to other frontend frameworks.

 © 2023 Eric D. Schmid

 Images contained in this repo are *_NOT_* for redistribution.
 You must contact the original photographer for permission if you wish to use them.